 - 1st offense- Warning: Teacher will discuss definition of false progress with student and parent and will reset lessons and/or assessments falsely marked complete. - 2nd offense- Meeting with student, parent, homeroom teacher, and principal to determine extent of false progress.
-Lessons and/or assessments falsely marked complete will be reset and placed on a plan to success. - 3rd offense- Administration meeting and withdrawal consideration
+Lessons and/or assessments falsely marked complete will be reset and placed on a plan to success. - 3rd offense- Administration meeting and discussion of expulsion hearing